 Medication management: Some children who are struggling with mental illnesses may benefit from a short course of medication to help control symptoms and increase your child’s ability to fully participate in the treatment program.
 If medication is used, we will constantly monitor your child and make certain we are using the right medication at the right dose to ensure optimal therapeutic results.

-As a holistic treatment center, Ascent Children’s Health System also provides a number of experiential programs for your child.
+As a holistic treatment center and mental health clinic, Ascent Children’s Health System in Arkansas also provides a number of experiential programs for your child.
 These methods may include:

 - Sensory rooms